 A full, healthy, and restful night’s sleep typically happens when you are able to fall asleep virtually without effort.
 As a result, you should awaken feeling refreshed and ready to go.
 Sleep apnea causes interruptions in normal, healthy sleep patterns and can have significant effects on your daily life and overall health.
 While snoring is often associated with sleep apnea, the condition can also result in dangerous breathing pauses during sleep, which can increase health risks and even lead to sudden cardiac death.
 Obesity, heredity, exposure to tobacco smoke, and structural problems in the oral cavity are all known to be potential risk factors for developing sleep apnea; however, the condition can manifest without those factors coming into play as well.

-At Fulbright Snoring & Sleep Solutions, Dr. Michael Fulbright offers comprehensive diagnostic and sleep apnea treatment programs to help patients suffering from this common condition.
+At Fulbright Snoring & Sleep Solutions, Dr. Michael Fulbright is a diplomate of the American Academy of Dental Sleep Medicine and he offers comprehensive diagnostic and sleep apnea treatment programs to help patients suffering from this common condition.
 Our goal is to help you achieve a healthy night’s sleep and reduce many of the symptoms and risks of sleep apnea.

 Types of Sleep Apnea